Police kill man claiming to have gun at Orlando Regional Medical Center

 ORLANDO, Fla. - Orlando police on Monday shot and killed a man who claimed to have a gun at Orlando Regional Medical Center, Police Chief John Mina said.

-Three officers shot the man, whose name has not been released, when he reached into his waistband as if he had a gun, Mina said.
-The man was not armed, Mina said.
+Three officers shot Brian Baker, 33, when he reached into his waistband as if he had a gun, Mina said.
+Baker was not armed, Mina said.

-More than 20 Orlando police units converged on the hospital at 52 W. Underwood St. when the man, who was taken to the hospital via ambulance for medical reasons, threatened medical staff, Mina said.
+More than 20 Orlando police units converged on the hospital at 52 W. Underwood St. when Baker, who was taken to the hospital via ambulance for medical reasons, threatened medical staff, Mina said.

-"He told staff that he had a gun and would shoot anyone who came near him," Mina said. "(Employees) did the right thing and notified law enforcement.
+"He told staff that he had a gun and would shoot anyone who came near him," Mina said.
+"Employees) did the right thing and notified law enforcement.
 ORMC did a great job."

-Police tried to negotiate with the man, but Mina said they had to resolve the situation because nearby patients needed immediate medical attention.
+Police tried to negotiate with Baker, but Mina said they had to resolve the situation because nearby ER patients needed immediate medical attention.

 "He was calm at first, but then he became aggressive," Mina said.
 "He said he would end it right then."

-The man also made comments that he was a suspect in a homicide case, Mina said.
+Baker also made comments that he was a suspect in a homicide case, Mina said.

 "We're not sure what he was talking about, but it involved someone close to him," Mina said.

-Officials said the man made movements like was pulling a gun when he was shot and killed.
+Officials said Baker made movements like was pulling a gun when he was shot and killed.

 No one else was injured in the incident.

+Police said Baker did not have any apparent ties to Central Florida.
+Baker had a bus ticket that showed he was in Orlando on a layover as he traveled West Palm Beach to Kentucky, police said.

-The officers who shot the man have been placed on administrative leave, which is standard procedure in officer-involved shootings.
+The officers who shot Baker were placed on administrative leave, which is standard procedure in officer-involved shootings.

-Please stay away from the area.
-The situation is contained but ongoing.
-More info as it becomes available. https://t.co/nKHO0q34FR — Orlando Police (@OrlandoPolice) October 1, 2018

-OPD Units are currently at ORMC (ER) in response to a male subject who is claiming to be in possession of a weapon.
-Crisis negotiators are on scene.
-Situation is contained but ongoing. pic.twitter.com/Pa9sekX6YZ — Orlando Police (@OrlandoPolice) October 1, 2018

-The Florida Department of Law Enforcement will investigate the shooting.
+The Florida Department of Law Enforcement is investigating the shooting.

 Orlando Health, the parent company of ORMC, tweeted earlier that the emergency department was locked down, but all other areas were operating, per usual.

-The ER has returned to normal operating procedures.
+The ER returned to normal operating procedures.

 Watch News 6 and stay with ClickOrlando.com for updates.